 You previously lived in Germany, left the country, and have returned.
 The same eligibility rules apply as for new arrivals.

-You are staying in Germany on a short-term or part-time basis as a visitor or temporary resident, and you do not plan to establish permanent residency.
+You are staying in Germany on a short-term or part-time basis as a visitor or temporary resident.

 You are a German citizen who has never previously lived in Germany and is staying in the country temporarily.